gapts/PeerAssessmentGC/CodeBook.md

 3. We used the activity names in the file `activity_labels.txt` in order to change the code numbers of the activities with descriptive names.

-4. In order to appropriately label the variable names we replace the "-"" with "." and and remove the parantheses "()" (e.g., we change the "tBodyAcc-mean()-X" variable to "tBodyAcc.mean.X").
+4. In order to appropriately label the variable names we replace the "-" with "." and and remove the parantheses "()" (e.g., we change the "tBodyAcc-mean()-X" variable to "tBodyAcc.mean.X").

-5. Finally, we created the tidy data set by averaging of each variable extracted in step 2 for each activity and each subject in a table (since there's only one class of experimental unit).
+5. Finally, we created the tidy data set by averaging each variable extracted in step 2 for each activity and each subject in a table (since there's only one class of experimental unit).
 We save the tidy data in the `TidyAverageDataSet.csv` file.
 Note that we average means and standard deviations for the purpose of this analysis.

 ### Information of the variables
 The tidy data set (stored in the `TidyAverageDataSet.csv` file) contains the following variables.

 * subject: The number of the subject.
 Its range is from 1 to 30.
-* activity: Descriptive activity performed by the subject.
+* activity: Activity performed by the subject.
 * feature: Type of feature averaged.
 * value: Numeric value that represent the average of the feature.
 Values normalized and bounded within [-1,1].